Divorce affects every aspect of your life. Asking questions important to

 assets sitting in accounts.
 Either way, it is important that these are

-fully disclosed to your attorney so that they can assist you with the
+fully disclosed to your attorney so that she can assist you with a resolution.

-resolution.
-Reviewing bank statements and credit card statements is very
+Reviewing bank statements and credit card statements is very useful.
+I

-useful.
-I often recommend that clients summarize these so that I am able
+often recommend that clients summarize these so that I am able to get

-Job benefits are often ignored but are, in my experience, a prevalent part
+Job benefits are, in my experience, a relevant part of the financial picture

 a. employee benefits